ScholarshipOwl/laravel-doctrine-jsonapi/docs/Policies.md

 # Policies
-Default controller using [Authentication](../src/Default/Middleware/AuthorizeAction.php) middleware that's authorizes API requests using [Laravel Authorization](https://laravel.com/docs/authorization).
+Default controller using the [Authorize](../src/Default/Middleware/Authorize.php) middleware that's authorizes API requests using [Laravel Authorization](https://laravel.com/docs/authorization).

 You can use `make:policy` Artisan command to generate a new policy class.